FOR COMEDIES OR DRAMAS

 Note: Never memorize a monologue from the play being produced unless a director asks and avoid monologues requiring accents.

-Next: practice, practice, practice... and follow the formats below.
+Next: Practice, practice, practice... and then follow the format below.

 AT EVERY AUDITION

 Assume the staff will like you.
-You're a living, breathing, and willing theatre participant, and, for all they know (and hope), a star in the making.
-Learn to enjoy the audition process as a challenge, an education, an opportunity...
-Because even if THIS show isn't a perfect fit for you, the next one might be, and directors never forget talent, a friendly face and a positive attitude.
+You're a living, breathing, willing theatre participant, and, for all they know (and hope), a star in the making.
+Learn to enjoy the audition process as a challenge, an education, an opportunity.

 These tips are provided by Meredith Bean McMath, Managing Director of Run Rabbit Run Productions, Inc., Loudoun County, Virginia.
 They are culled from professional actors, and the classes McMath taught through a professional acting program.